 The BeltLine is Atlanta’s rail to trail/transit project that circles intown Atlanta neighborhoods using a former rail bed.
-Long range plans include paved trails and a light rail system, with the the first trail, the Eastside Trail, up and running from Piedmont Park south to Irwin Street in the Inman Park/Old Fourth Ward neighborhoods, is the largest BeltLine segment complete at this time.
+Long range plans include paved trails and a transit system, with the the first trail, the Eastside Trail, up and running from Piedmont Park south to Irwin Street in the Inman Park/Old Fourth Ward neighborhoods, is the largest BeltLine segment complete at this time.

 MARTA currently crosses this trail in several places.
 Choose from:

 Take a blue or green line train to the King Memorial MARTA station.
 At street level turn right and walk about three blocks.
 Sidewalks are narrow and there is heavy car traffic, so use caution.
 You will need to cross over Dekalb Avenue either in front of the train station or at Krog Street.

 As an alternative to walking, Relay Bikes are available to rent by the hour at the MARTA station.
 Or rent an e-scooter if one is in the area.
 We recommend crossing the street at the stoplight to head north on Hilliard Street (toward the apartment buildings).
 Turn right on Edgewood Avenue for a bike lane to the BeltLine.
 Reminder that e-scooters are not allowed on sidewalks.

 Additionally, bus 809 departs from the King Memorial and Lindbergh Center MARTA stations and crosses the BeltLine at 10th Street next to Piedmont Park.

 Inman Park Station